DominickVale/ecorp-ctf-challenge/README.md

  (You can also find the write up [here](./writeup.md))
 <details>
   <summary>Spoiler warning</summary>
-    ## Hints:
+    <b>Hints</b>:
     1. They say the dashboard in the clearnet...
-How would they try to hide it from search engines?
+How would they try to hide it from search engines?<br/>
     2. Maybe we can try to find out what kind of device ecorp employers are using by sending a payload in the contact-us section and spoofing it...
 Perhaps externally loaded content could work?
-The request should have the right headers to login.
+The request should have the right headers to login.<br/>
     3. This login page looks like it shouldn't be accessed with a browser..
-Maybe looking at the source will reveal something.
+Maybe looking at the source will reveal something.<br/>
     4. Hmm.
 This security question login system looks mighty flawed for non-neurotap devices...
 I'm fairly sure one of the employers spilled too much information about them on their blogpost.
-Maybe we can find something useful to try and wing it.
+Maybe we can find something useful to try and wing it.<br/>
     5. This dashboard probably has some admin menu hidden.
 Let's intercept some request responses and change stuff to see what happens...
-Maybe the access level has something to do with it?
+Maybe the access level has something to do with it?<br/>

     **Original objectives (changed slightly with time)**:
     - [x] Reconnaissance: find the blog post of the cat obsessed high ranking team member (1st one in "latest & greatest")